develop-biology/language.development/README.md

 }
 ```

 There are no differences between arrays / lists, maps / dictionaries, sets, etc. In Eons Language of Development, items in a Container may be mixed and match to your liking.
-If you would like to enforce type checking, create a specialized Functor which defines your addition operators (e.g. `+` and `+=`).
+If you would like to enforce type checking, create a specialized Functor which defines your addition Operators (e.g. `+` and `+=`).

 If you do not know the type you want ahead of time, just leave the `<>` empty.
 You can always add and change types later.